Murder of Tehuel de la Torre: 2021

+Ramos's demolished home at the end of 2021.

 On 10 September a bloodstain belonging to De la Torre was found on a wall in Ramos' house.

 On 9 November, Ramos and Montes were charged with aggravated homicide due to hatred of gender identity – a change from the original classification – and the prosecution took the case to trial.

 At the end of 2021, Alberto Ramos's house was demolished.

 2022

-On March 11, 2022, on the anniversary of his disappearance, the Ministry of Security increased the reward to 5 million pesos (around US$36,000 in August 2022) for information about Tehuel's whereabouts.
+On March 11, 2022, on the anniversary of his disappearance, the Ministry of National Security increased the reward to 5 million pesos (around US$36,000 in August 2022) for information about Tehuel's whereabouts.

 Court case

 The charges brought forth by the family are divided into two parts: On the one hand, there are Norma, his mother, and Verónica Alarcón, his older sister, represented by lawyer Alejandro Valle, focusing on prosecuting the suspects.
+The strongest line of investigation is that Ramos murdered him and that there was a conspiracy between Montes and Ramos, the two individuals who have been arrested so far.
+In addition, there are two other people who may be involved.

-Tehuel's father, Andrés de la Torre, is represented by lawyers Marcela Mancini and Vanesa Vargas, who are part of the Collective of Translesbofeminist Lawyers, who question that the prosecutor's office focuses the investigation on the search for a body.
+Alejandro Valle, Norma's lawyerTehuel's father, Andrés de la Torre, is represented by lawyers Marcela Mancini and Vanesa Vargas, who are part of the Collective of Translesbofeminist Lawyers, who question that the prosecutor's office focuses the investigation on the search for a body.We are interested in all possibilities being investigated (...)
+Does the possibility exist that Tehuel is alive?
+Yes, it exists, because there is nothing in the case file that says otherwise with certainty.
+Two drops of blood with DNA compatible with Tehuel's relatives were found at Ramos's home, but that could have been the result of anything: a blow, a punch, some accidental cut, any number of things...
+That proves Tehuel was there and proves that Ramos and Montes lied, but it does not prove Tehuel is dead.